microsoft/playwright/docs-src/api-body.md

 <!-- GEN:toc -->
 <!-- GEN:stop -->

-#### method Route.abort
+## method: Route.abort
+- returns: <[Promise]>

+Aborts the route's request.

+### param: Route.abort.errorCode
-- `errorCode` <[string]> Optional error code.
-Defaults to `failed`, could be one of the following:
+- `errorCode` <[string]>
   - `'aborted'` - An operation was aborted (due to user action)
   - `'accessdenied'` - Permission to access a resource, other than the network, was denied
   - `'addressunreachable'` - The IP address is unreachable.
 This usually means that there is no route to the specified host or network.
   - `'blockedbyclient'` - The client chose to block the request.
   - `'blockedbyresponse'` - The request failed because the response was delivered along with requirements which are not met ('X-Frame-Options' and 'Content-Security-Policy' ancestor checks, for instance).
   - `'connectionaborted'` - A connection timed out as a result of not receiving an ACK for data sent.
   - `'connectionclosed'` - A connection was closed (corresponding to a TCP FIN).
   - `'connectionfailed'` - A connection attempt failed.